krishna663-wq/HackWithInfy2025/README.md

-# TwoDArray.java – Interval Overlap Counter
+# Problem 01 - TwoDArray.java – Interval Overlap Counter

 This Java program sorts a 2D array of intervals by their start time and counts how many intervals overlap with the previous one.